 Alignment accuracy: Proper positioning of the IDC and MI relative to the feed line was essential to avoid asymmetrical fields that could distort impedance characteristics.

-Parasitic coupling: Careful layout ensured that the IDC did not couple excessively with nearby traces, which could alter the effective capacitance.
+Surgical coupling: A careful layout ensured that the IDC did not couple excessively with nearby traces, which could alter the effective capacitance.

 Despite these challenges, the integrated design proved to be robust, with measurement results closely matching simulations.